- Scale Scrum to Multiple Teams

 - Allow for System Testing

 Despite the growth of 3D printing, fully tested customer-releasable hardware designs cannot be delivered every sprint in most instances.
 Especially when a software team has to balance multiple projects, it often doesn’t make sense to provide a new version of software that fast, either.
 In some cases, the customers don’t want it that often!
 Also, many programs in larger companies require multiple teams to contribute to the same software code base and/or systems that include firmware and hardware.
 Some level of program-level testing is required in those situations to ensure top quality, requiring a stopping point in the development of each incremental version.
 In any of those scenarios, customers may want lead time to prepare for implementation.
 Two or three months of predictability may be critical to managing their expectations, and thus their satisfaction.
 Hence the Full Scale agile™ (FuSca™) version of “Release Planning.”
-Although each sprint must result in stories that could be delivered, for various reasons the business is waiting a number of sprints before releasing them all at once.
+Either a shippable product cannot be delivered every sprint, or for various reasons the business is waiting a number of sprints before releasing their deliverables all at once.

 A “release” is a set of requirements that take more than one sprint to complete, and the term is also used for the time period in which that set is delivered.
 In theory a single team could use releases, but in most companies larger deliverables require the output of multiple teams in what I call a “program.”